 Ours is a complicated group.
-We see the pain of others, the cruelty and abuse.
-But we have seen much ugliness and we know firsthand the depths of human depravity, if you read any news, you do to.
+We see the pain of others, the cruelty and abuse, we know firsthand the depths of human depravity, if you read any news, you do too.
 These particular children live in a world they understand.
-Millions of other children, girls in particular, suffer the consequences of pathetic men who think manhood is a pass to throw acid in women's faces, stone them at will and shoot little girls for trying to get an education.
+Millions of other children, girls in particular, suffer the consequences of pathetic men who think manhood is a pass to throw acid in women's faces, stone them at will, mutilate or kill little girls for trying to get an education.
 Pimps run child prostitutes, sell girls into slavery.
-Ignorant malicious 'warriors' smash babies into brick walls for being in the wrong tribe.
+Ignorant malicious warriors smash babies into brick walls for being in the wrong tribe.
 Sovereign nations sell them guns to promote an agenda that changes two years later.

 Some days I think sooner the Earth kills off humanity for poisoning it, the better.

 Zi, Janah, and Amaya are taking a walk with Chan, Nikko and I are lounging in Amaya's suite.
 I make coffee and we park on the couch.